Rust for Rustaceans #4: Error Handling in Rust

 }

-is so appeling because we don't need
+This is why returning Box<dyn Error> is so appeling because we don't need

-to provide implementations of From
+to provide implementations of From.

 Actually

-trait which gives more possibilites because it might apply to types other thanOption
+?now usesTrytrait which gives more possibilites because it might apply to types other thanOptionandResultthat have similar monadic semantics.

 From and Into Note

-exist together initially for historical reasons and
+While From and Into exist together initially for historical reasons and

 now are kept together for backward compatibility there is advantage to having